Semrush helps you:

 (You want all product pages to be three clicks or fewer from your homepage.)

-Pro Tip: If your site already has a less-than-ideal setup, don’t start moving pages and around until you’ve consulted with an SEO pro and a developer.
-They’ll make sure that old pages redirect to new pages…
+Pro Tip: If your site already has a less-than-ideal setup, don’t start moving pages around until you’ve consulted an SEO pro and a developer.
+They’ll make sure that old pages redirect to new pages.

 As you can see, link authority is concentrated in the site’s product and category pages.